 Regular attendance and active participation are expected in all classes.
 Students are responsible for class work even if there are legitimate reasons for their absence.

 Unexcused absences may result in a student being withdrawn from the class or receiving a failing grade.
-Unreasonable refusal to accommodate an emergency absence or class absence as described below may be appealed under the Academic Dispute Resolution Procedure (see Academic Rights of Students for more information).
+Unreasonable refusal to accommodate an emergency absence or class absence as described below may be appealed under the Academic Dispute Resolution Procedure Other Academic Decisions (see Academic Rights of Students for more information).

 Students who receive short-term military orders or obligations are responsible for making advance arrangements with faculty members to enable them to meet course requirements.
 Students participating in official intercollegiate activities on behalf of UAA, including, but not limited to, athletic competitions, debate and performing arts, are responsible for making advance arrangements with faculty members to enable them to meet course requirements.
 Faculty are encouraged to make reasonable accommodations for such students.
 In some cases accommodation may not be possible.